Orthopedic Residency: Who is Eligible and How to Apply

 6. Current photo

 Finalists will be interviewed prior to acceptance into the residency program.
-Applications are now being accepted through November 2019 for the class of 2020-2021.
+Applications are now being accepted for the class of 2021.

 The admissions committee reviews all applications.
-Applicants considered suitable candidates are asked to interview with the Residency Director and Clinical Director(s).
+Suitable candidates are asked to interview with the Residency Director and Clinical Director(s).
 After interviews are completed, the admissions committee reviews the applicants and offers the residency to the best candidate.
 The desired candidate is asked to respond to the offer within one week.

 Michael Johnson, PT, DSc